ibexa/documentation-developer/docs/guide/request_lifecycle.md

 As a reminder, the controller and its argument can be:

 - A controller set by the matched route and the request as its argument.
-- The default `ez_content:viewAction` controller and a `ContentView` as its argument.
+- The default `ibexa_content:viewAction` controller and a `ContentView` as its argument.
 - A [custom controller](content_rendering/queries_and_controllers/controllers.md) set by the matched view rule and a `View` or the request as its argument (most likely a `ContentView` but there is no restriction).

 !!! caution "Permission control"